 If the way that employees think about their work has changed, what does that mean for the effectiveness of current employee engagement strategies?

 It may be time for organisations to go back to basics.
 Whenever there has been substantial change, organisations tend to adapt their tactics to achieve the same results in different ways.
-Engage For Success states that there are four key employees engagement priorities during periods of change: good communication, trust, transparency, and empowerment.
-These are all fundamental elements that feed into the psychological contract between the employee and employer.
+Engage For Success suggests that there are four employee engagement priorities during periods of change: good communication, trust, transparency, and empowerment.
+These fundamental elements feed into the psychological contract between the employee and employer.
 Employee engagement is important because it supports and grows the positive aspects of the employee-employer relationship.

-Employee engagement initiatives need to be reviewed following transitions such as those caused by the pandemic.
+Employee engagement initiatives need to be reviewed following transitions to a hybrid working arrangement.
 Some questions to ask include:

 - Is the organisation communicating with its employees regularly?
 Are its communications meaningful, rather than just platitudes?